 Other Major Changes in Patch 0.2.0:

 - First Seasonal Ladder: Dawn of the Hunt introduced PoE2’s first live competitive leaderboard.
-The race to complete the campaign and push through endgame content on the first day became a major community event streamed by hundreds of content creators.
+The rush to finish the campaign and endgame on day one became a major community event streamed widely.

 Permanent Leagues: Standard and Hardcore

-Alongside the seasonal challenge leagues, Path of Exile 2 always maintains two permanent game modes that never reset.
-These are available from the moment you start the game and serve as the long-term home for all characters after their league ends.
+Alongside seasonal leagues, Path of Exile 2 has two permanent game modes available from launch that never reset.
+These serve as the long-term home for characters after their league ends.

 Available Since: Early Access Launch | End Date: Never